-The Portfolio holds only trade and other receivables with no financing component, and which have maturities of less than 12 months at amortised cost and, as such, has applied the simplified approach for expected credit losses ("ECLs") under IFRS 9 to all its trade and other receivables.
-Therefore, the Portfolio does not track changes in credit risk, but allows for the recognition of a loss allowance based on lifetime ECLs at each reporting date refer to Note 2.
+The Portfolio holds only trade receivables with no financing component, and which have maturities of less than 12 months at amortised cost and, as such, has applied the simplified approach for expected credit losses ("ECLs") under IFRS 9 to all its trade and other receivables.
+Therefore, the Portfolio does not track changes in credit risk, but instead recognises a loss allowance based on lifetime ECLs at each reporting date.

-The Portfolio's approach to ECLs reflects a probability-weighted outcome, the time value of money and reasonable and supportable information that is available without undue cost or effort at the reporting date about past events, current conditions and forecasts of future economic conditions.
+The Portfolio's approach to ECLs reflects a probability-weighted outcome, the time value of money and reasonable and supportable information that is available without undue cost or effort at the reporting date about past events, current conditions and forecasts of future economic conditions refer to Note 2.

-The Portfolio uses the provision matrix as a practical expedient to measure ECLs on trade and other receivables based on days past due for groupings of receivables with similar loss patterns.
+The Portfolio uses the provision matrix as a practical expedient to measure ECLs on trade receivables based on days past due for groupings of receivables with similar loss patterns.
 Receivables are grouped based on their nature.
 The provision matrix is based on historical observed loss rates of the expected life of the receivables and is adjusted for forward looking estimates.

-The carrying amount of the asset is reduced and the loss is recognised in the statement of comprehensive income.
+The carrying amount of the asset is reduced and the loss is recognised in profit or loss.
 If, in a subsequent period, the amount of the estimated impairment loss increases or decreases due to events occurring after the impairment was recognised, the previously recognised impairment loss is increased or reduced through profit or loss to the extent that the carrying value of the asset does not exceed its amortised cost value, as if the financial asset was not impaired previously, at the reversal date based on the original effective interest rate.